-When Melvin is surrounded by smoke whilst calming down his bees he changes into Bee Boy and finds he needs to help save his hive– un-bee-lievable!
+Bee Boy: Curse of the Vampire Mites is written by Tony De Saulles.
+When Melvin is surrounded by smoke while calming down his bees, he changes into Bee Boy and finds he needs to help save his hive– un-bee-lievable!

-The book is a really fun and humourous read.
-The story is told through a combination of prose and graphic illustration which is printed in yellow and black (bee colours of course.)
-I loved the use of speech bubbles and detailed pictures, including great point of view shots to help you imagine what it would be like to be transformed into a bee.
-As a result, at times I had to reread the page a couple of times to get all the information!
-I enjoyed the characters such as DI Meadly, Pritti and Mr Jolly, who helped create some great slapstick moments and the book is packed with visual humour.
+The book is a humorous read and told through a combination of prose and graphic illustration which is printed in yellow and black (bee colours of course.)
+I loved the use of speech bubbles and detailed pictures, including great point of view angles to help you imagine what it would be like to be transformed into a bee.
+As a result, at times, I had to reread the page a couple of times to get all the information!
+I enjoyed the characters such as DI Meadly, Pritti and Mr Jolly, who helped create some great slapstick moments.

-Bee Boy would work as a class novel (although you would definitely need a visualiser to share the graphic aspects of the book) or a group reader and would fit well into a topic about the natural world or conservation.
+Bee Boy: Curse of the Vampire Mites would work as a class novel (although you would need a visualiser to share the graphic aspects of the book) or a group reader and would fit well into a topic about the natural world or conservation.
 It would also be a great book to have on the classroom shelf and it won’t BEE long until I read the others in the series…

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.